SCK-PBL-1 Payload Platform · Full Build Guide

 SD Card Power — Critical

 The SD card adapter VCC must connect to the Pico's VBUS pin (5V from USB), NOT the 3.3V pin.
 Using 3.3V will cause unreliable SD card operation.
-The Arducam uses 3.3V — do not connect it to VBUS.
+The Arducam and MS5611 use 3.3V — do not connect them to VBUS.

 🔌